LordNoteworthy/cpu-internals/README.md

 - Before system software can enter VMX operation, it enables VMX by setting **CR4.VMXE[bit 13] = 1**.
 - VMXON causes an invalid-opcode exception (#UD) if executed with CR4.VMXE = 0.
 - Once in VMX operation, it is not possible to clear CR4.VMXE.
 CR4.VMXE can be cleared outside of VMX operation after executing of VMXOFF.
 - VMXON is also controlled by the IA32_FEATURE_CONTROL MSR (MSR address 3AH).
-The relevant bits of the MSR are: - Bit 0 is the lock bit: If this bit is 0, VMXON causes a #GP exception.
-If the lock bit is 1, WRMSR to this MSR causes a #GP exception. - Bit 1 enables VMXON in SMX operation: If this bit is 0, execution of VMXON in SMX operation causes a #GP exception. - Bit 2 enables VMXON outside SMX operation.
+The relevant bits of the MSR are:
+  - Bit 0 is the lock bit: If this bit is 0, VMXON causes a #GP exception.
+If the lock bit is 1, WRMSR to this MSR causes a #GP exception.
+  - Bit 1 enables VMXON in SMX operation: If this bit is 0, execution of VMXON in SMX operation causes a #GP exception.
+  - Bit 2 enables VMXON outside SMX operation.
 If this bit is 0, execution of VMXON outside SMX operation causes a #GP exception.
-- To enable VMX support in a platform, BIOS must set bit 1, bit 2, or both , as well as the lock bit.
+- To enable VMX support in a platform, **BIOS must set bit 1, bit 2, or both , as well as the lock bit**.
 - Before executing VMXON, software should allocate a naturally aligned **4-KByte** region of memory that a LP may use to support VMX operation.
 This region is called the **VMXON region**.
 The address of the VMXON region (the VMXON pointer) is provided in an operand to VMXON.

 ## Restrictions On VMX Operation